abinit/abinit/doc/installation.md

 ## For developers

-Note the documentation available in the pages labelled [Developers](/developers/git_and_gitlab/), as well as the [developer's corner of the Wiki](https://wiki.abinit.org).
+Note the documentation available in the pages labelled [Developers](/developers/git_and_gitlab/), as well as the [developer's corner of the ABINIT web site](https://www.abinit.org/corner.html).
 The following sections are complements for the installation from gitlab, and the generation of the ABINIT distribution.